tangshuang/tyshemo/docs/model.md

 The properties of state are not in schema, however they are on model, you can update them and trigger watchers.
 You should not delete them.
 `state()` should must return a pure new object, should not be shared from global.
-The return state object will be used as default state each time new data stored into model (initialize and restore).
+The return state object will be used as default state each time new data restored into model (`init` and `restore`).

 ## Instance